Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   To interact with this sample, **you must use the Azure IoT Explorer**.

   Download the DTMI [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json) to a local directory.
 Point your Azure IoT Explorer to the local version of the DTMI by selecting the "IoT Plug and Play components" tab on the left side, go to step 2 in the tool to configure the local directory where the DTMI is located, and select the "Default component" listed in step 3 of the tool.
-All of the Plug and Play features should then be shown near to top of the window.
+All of the Plug and Play features should then be shown near the top of the window.

   <details><summary><i>How to interact with the Plug and Play sample:</i></summary>
   <p>